Swegbloo/Nemoh/doc/description.rst

 NEMOH1 uses the following numerical approach:

--  The BIE, Eq. `[Eq:BIE_source_distribution] <#Eq:BIE_source_distribution>`__, is discretised using the constant panel method with quadrilateral mesh.
+-  The BIE, Eq. :eq:`Eq:BIE_source_distribution`, is discretised using the constant panel method with quadrilateral mesh.
 This leads to a linear system with the influence coefficients matrix.
 The mesh is user-specified with the normal direction towards fluid.

 -  Numerical implementation of the Green function is described in :cite:t:`Babarit15`.